aheze/Popovers/README.md

 - Display multiple popovers at the same time with smooth transitions.
 - Supports SwiftUI, UIKit, and multitasking windows on iPadOS.
 - Highly customizable API that's super simple — just add `.popover`.
-- Lightweight (~120kb) library with no dependencies.
+- Written in SwiftUI with no dependencies.

 ## Showroom